 While hormones may delay death, they cannot prevent it.
 There is a potential that advanced prostate cancer can become resistant to hormone therapy and no longer works.
 Men on hormone therapy are at a greater risk of developing osteoporosis and bone fractures, metabolic syndrome, insulin resistance, and possibly cardiovascular disease.

 Hormone therapy can shrink tumors, which can relieve your symptoms and pain and possibly help you live longer.

 Newer approaches to treating prostate cancer continue to appear.
 Among the newer developments:

 - Docetaxel (Taxotere), a drug that is approved to treat breast cancer, has now been approved to treat advanced prostate cancer.
 Studies are underway to determine if the drug is beneficial in earlier stages of the cancer and in combination with other treatments.

 - Cryosurgery (using liquid nitrogen to freeze and kill cancer cells) is being studied.
 While it seems to reduce urinary problems caused by surgery, it is associated with a high rate of impotence (as much as 80 percent).

-- Vaccines (using the body's own immune system to kill off cancer cells) and angiogenesis inhibitors (drugs that work by cutting off the blood supply to cancer tumors in the hopes of starving them) are other areas of ongoing research.
+Vaccines (using the body's own immune system to kill off cancer cells) and angiogenesis inhibitors (drugs that work by cutting off the blood supply to cancer tumors to try to starve them) are other areas of continuing research.

 Can't find the health information you’re looking for?